 The transaction appears on a statement.
 For these, you are not able to change information such as the transaction type or amount.
 If you need to correct an amount you previously entered, you can edit the transaction from the Statement screen.

-Tapping the transaction gives the reason why it is greyed out at the bottom of the transaction form.
+Opening a transaction gives the reason why it is greyed out at the bottom of the transaction form.

 For details of how to carry out tasks in the Sales screen, please refer to: